Skip to content

 To learn how to manage Trash using the REST API, see REST API reference.

-To empty the Trash (remove all Locations in Trash), use TrashService::emptyTrash, which takes no arguments.
+To empty the Trash (remove all locations in Trash), use TrashService::emptyTrash, which takes no arguments.

 You can recover an item from Trash using TrashService::recover.
 You must provide the method with the ID of the object in Trash.
-Trash Location is identical to the origin Location of the object.
+Trash location is identical to the origin location of the object.

 1